mdub/clamp/README.markdown

       puts "You chose #{flavour}.
 Excellent choice!"
     end

-The second and third arguments to `option` are used mostly to generate usage doco for the command.
+If you don't like the inferred attribute name, you can override it:

+    option "--type", "TYPE", "type of widget", :attribute_name => :widget_type
+                                               # to avoid clobbering Object#type

 ### Flag options

 Some options are just boolean flags.
-No problem: pass `:flag` as the second parameter to tell Clamp not to expect an option argument.
+Pass "`:flag`" as the second parameter to tell Clamp not to expect an option argument:

     option "--verbose", :flag, "be chatty"